bugasmarcondes/nestjs-graphql-ideas-api/README.md

 ## Authentication

+- Decorators are helpful for anything you want to transparently wrap with extra functionality.
+These include memoization, enforcing access control and authentication, instrumentation and timing functions, logging, rate-limiting, and the list goes on.
 - Authorization Guards have a single responsibility.
 They determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time.

 - nestjs-graphql-ideas-api/backend/src/shared/auth.guard.ts
 - nestjs-graphql-ideas-api/backend/src/user/user.controller.ts
 - nestjs-graphql-ideas-api/backend/src/user/user.decorator.ts